ryanhunter1836/ServerBasedChat/README.md

 `git clone https://github.com/ryanhunter1836/ServerBasedChat.git`

 ## SETUP AND CONFIGURATION
+### THIS CAN ALL BE PERFORMED WITH ONE COMMAND
+The code below is in case this command does not work.
+The file `setup.sh` in the folder should be able to execute all of these commands below:
+ `bash setup.sh`

 ### Configuring database
 MongoDB was chosen in order to be a compromise since there was a desire to have both flat files and a database management system.
 The most recent version that can run on mininet is 4.0.18.